eemurat3/AdvancedC-/README.md

  * if you have two same function in the different two class and u want to use two class together for multiple inheritance; when you instance from derived class and you call one of the same functions compiler  gives error "equest for member ‘function name’ is ambiguous". how can we solve this ambiguous?
  * you can common base class, virtual inheritance or Pure Abstract Class

 <strong> Note : C++ standard says before compiler sees accessibility of a function it must decide which function is the best match for the function call </strong>

+17. The Duality of Public Inheritance
+     - Inheritance of Interface
+     - Inheritance of Implementation

+   Types  of Inheritance in C++
+    1. Pure virtual public function - inherit interface only
+    2. Non-virtual public function - inherit both interface and implementation
+    3. Impure virtual public function - inherit interface and default implementation
+    4. protected function - inherit implementation only

+   *  as a software designer, it is very important to seperate the concepts of interface and implementation (codes will be added soon )

 you can find this codes and more at the youtube. youtube link https://www.youtube.com/playlist?list=PLE28375D4AC946CC3